pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Take off with a none spring throttle is easier by putting both sticks down outwards (like on the original radio) in Mode 1/2, not sure about other modes.

 Calib is the same as the original radio with both sticks down and to the left in Mode 1/2, not sure about other modes.

+### Sub_protocol E129 - *0*
+Models: Eachine E129/E130 and Twister Ninja 250

+### Sub_protocol C186 - *1*
+Models: C186, E120

+The FC of the heli seems to store the trims Trim A/E/R=CH7..9.
+If you use these trims, make sure to center them after powering off the heli or they will be added to the previous trims.

 ## J6Pro - *22*